 Lie on your stomach on a mat or the floor with your legs outstretched and your arms out overhead.
 Relax your neck and align your head with your spine.
 Engage your core muscles to stabilize your spine and slowly raise your legs and arms a few inches off the floor.
 Hold for a few seconds then lower your legs and arms back to your starting position.

 Start at a hands and knees position on an exercise mat with knees underneath hips and wrists directly underneath shoulders.
-Slowly raise and straighten right arm and left leg until they both are at, or close to parallel, to the floor and hold for a few seconds.
-Keep head aligned with the spine throughout the movement.
+Slowly raise and straighten the right arm and left leg until they both are at, or close to parallel, to the floor and hold for a few seconds.
+Keep the head aligned with the spine throughout the movement.
 Gently lower yourself back to your starting position.
 Change sides, maintaining balance and control.

-Lie on your right side with your legs stacked one the other.
+Lie on your right side with your legs stacked one on top of the other.
 Engage your core muscles as you raise your torso coming and support yourself on your right forearm.
 Your right elbow is bent and should be directly under your shoulder.
 Your head should be aligned with your spine.
 Keep the abdominals engaged to brace the spine.
 Begin by holding for 10 seconds working your way up to one minute.
 Gently return yourself to your starting position.
 Repeat on the other side.
 Modify by bending leg closer to the floor at 90 degrees.